 The nurses weren’t “allowed” to share the results, because only a doctor could give me that information.
 Of the news they could disclose, most times, it contradicted the report I’d been given earlier.

-Things didn’t get better after I arrived at the hospital.
+Things didn’t get better once I arrived at the hospital.

-Me, “Doctor, can you please tell me the results of the procedures?”
+Me, “Doctor, can you please tell me the results of my mother’s procedures?”

 Them, “Your mom suffered a massive stroke.”

 Me, “I was told the procedures would lessen the repercussions.
 Did they work?”

 Them, reading from my mother’s chart, because whichever doctor was making the rounds, had never once laid eyes on her, “Your mom suffered a massive stroke,” and without further discussion, added, “you need to let her go.”

 Them, “Your mom’s 94.”

 Every doctor I encountered was incapable of providing decipherable answers to my questions, they just kept pressuring me to “let her go.”